MobilityDB/MobilityDB/contrib/pdal/README.md

 The shipped JSON pipelines use `"connection": "dbname=mobility"` as the default DSN.
 Edit it to match your install (libpq connection-string parameters take precedence over PG\* environment variables, so the JSON must name the right database).
-Standard libpq keywords work — e.g.
-`"dbname=brussels_lidar host=db.internal port=5433 user=tpcpatch_writer"`.
+Standard libpq keywords work, for example `"dbname=brussels_lidar host=db.internal port=5433 user=tpcpatch_writer"`.

 ### Read